Provable Phase Retrieval with Mirror Descent: Numerical experiments

 \subsubsection{Gaussian measurements}

 The goal is to recover a one-dimensional signal with $n = 128$ from Gaussians measurements.
-Figure~\ref{reconstruction_gauss}(a) shows the reconstruction result from $m = 2 \times 128\times\log^3(128)$ without spectral initialization.
-Algorithm~\ref{alg:MDBT} was initialized with a vector drawn from the uniform distribution, and used with $600$ iterations and a constant step-size $\gamma=\frac{0.99}{3}$.
-As predicted by Theorem~\ref{thm:Gauss}\ref{thm:Gauss-i}, one can observe from Figure~\ref{reconstruction_gauss}(a) that we have exact recovery, and after $\sim 90$ iterations, the iterates enter a linear convergence regime.
+Figure~\ref{reconstruction_gauss}(a) shows the reconstruction result \tcb{from one random instance with} $m = 2 \times 128\times\log^3(128)$ without spectral initialization.
+Algorithm~\ref{alg:MDBT} was initialized with a vector drawn from the uniform distribution, and used with $600$ iterations and a constant step-size $\gamma=\frac{0.99}{3}$. \tcb{Given the oversampling rate, and as predicted by Theorem~\ref{thm:Gauss}\ref{thm:Gauss-i}, one can observe from Figure~\ref{reconstruction_gauss}(a) that we have exact recovery, and after $\sim 90$ iterations, the iterates enter a linear convergence regime.
+The "Theoretical error" corresponds to the linear convergence rate predicted by \eqref{conv_lin_G}-\eqref{conv_rate_G}, which is valid for $k$ large enough.}

 Figure~\ref{reconstruction_gauss}(b) displays the results for the case where $m = 2 \times 128\times\log(128)$, and Algorithm~\ref{alg:MDBT} was applied with the same parameters as above except that the spectral initialization method was used to get the initial guess.
 As anticipated by Theorem~\ref{thm:Gauss}\ref{thm:Gauss-ii}, we again have exact recovery with a linear convergence behaviour starting from the initial guess.